Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

-The BEM methodology is another naming convention for CSS classes.
-The BEM stands for Block, Element, Modifier which is an explanation for its structure.
-Block is a standalone component that is reusable across projects.
-Elements and modifiers are part of the block with no standalone meaning.
-Here is the example of the typical syntax:
+The BEM methodology is a naming convention for CSS classes in order to keep CSS more maintainable by defining namespaces to solve scoping issues.
+BEM stands for Block Element Modifier which is an explanation for its structure.
+A Block is a standalone component that is reusable across projects and acts as a "namespace" for sub components (Elements).
+Modifiers are used as flags when a Block or Element is in a certain state or is different in structure or style.

 ```css
 /* block component */